GemAyush/WFH-Automation-Assignment/README.md

 # Run the Project
 1. Post performing the above mentioned steps open the project in any editor of your choice(I have used IntelliJ for building this project).
+2. Go to Feature file and write your email address and password in place of `email@geminisolutions.com` and `password`.
-2. Navigate to the Runner file under `src/main/java/RunnerFiles/Runner`.
+3. Navigate to the Runner file under `src/main/java/RunnerFiles/Runner`.
-3. Hit the Run Button.
+4. Hit the Run Button.

 # Project Structure
 1. `src/main/java/RunnerFiles` It contains the Runner file which glue the Stepdefinition and the feature file together.